QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 Setup
 -----------

-* Create an account for `Docker Hub <https://hub.docker.com/>`_ and create a docker id
+1. First, create an account for `Docker Hub <https://hub.docker.com/>`_ and create a docker id

-Download and install for
+2. Next, download and install Docker for

 * `Mac <https://store.docker.com/editions/community/docker-ce-desktop-mac>`_
 * `Windows <https://store.docker.com/editions/community/docker-ce-desktop-windows>`_ - **do not** choose to use Windows containers